 Since then, social media and the sharing which happens across the globe has bridged some of the divide, but I think we can go further.
 Why not have a travel magazine which is tailored to sharing accessible information for the varied needs and challenges faced by people travelling with a disability.
 With almost 20% of the population living with a disability it makes sense.

-As with all things, this is a team effort.
-A big thanks to my co-founder Janeece who worked so hard on this with me.
-And to my family and friends who were there to listen and back me through the process.
+As with all things, this is a team effort and to my family and friends who were there to listen and back me through the process.
 A huge thanks goes to all the contributors and to our Have Wheelchair Will Travel community members who shared photos.
 I am passionate about having real people in our magazine as much as possible.
 I’d have loved to use them all, but we received so many it wasn’t possible.

 We hope you’ll support this venture by sharing the link to the magazine with disability organisations, friends and therapists.
 We’d like to prove to the world that there is indeed a need for this publication.